 For amendments, see separate paper (also available on the documents webpage for the Bill).
 Proceedings on Consideration shall (so far as not previously concluded) be brought to a conclusion one hour before the moment of interruption on the day on which proceedings on Consideration are commenced.
-Proceedings on Third Reading shall (so far as not previously concluded) be brought to a conclusion at the moment of interruption on that day (Order of 12 July 2021) 28.
-ANIMAL WELFARE (KEPT ANIMALS) BILL: REMAINING STAGES Notes:
+Proceedings on Third Reading shall (so far as not previously concluded) be brought to a conclusion at the moment of interruption on that day (Order of 12 July 2021)

+22. ANIMAL WELFARE (KEPT ANIMALS) BILL: REMAINING STAGES

 For amendments, see separate paper (also available on the documents webpage for the Bill).
 Queen's consent to be signified on Third Reading.
 Proceedings on Consideration shall (so far as not previously concluded) be brought to a conclusion one hour before the moment of interruption on the day on which those proceedings are commenced.
 Proceedings on Third Reading shall (so far as not previously concluded) be brought to a conclusion at the moment of interruption on that day.
 (Order of 25 October 2021).

 The Scottish Parliament has approved a Legislative Consent Resolution relating to this Bill.
 Copies of the Resolution are available in the Vote Office (also available on the documents webpage for the Bill).

+23. REGULATORY REFORM

-29. REGULATORY REFORM Secretary Grant Shapps That the draft Legislative Reform (Provision of Information etc. Relating to Disabilities) Order 2022, which was laid before this House on 12 May, be approved.
-Notes:
+That the draft Legislative Reform (Provision of Information etc. Relating to Disabilities) Order 2022, which was laid before this House on 12 May, be approved.

 A 40-day period must elapse before the motion to approve this draft order can be moved in the House.

-30. HOVERCRAFT
+24. HOVERCRAFT

-Secretary Grant Shapps

 That the draft Hovercraft (Application of Enactments) and Merchant Shipping (Prevention of Pollution) (Law of the Sea Convention) Amendment Order 2022, which was laid before this House on 12 May, be approved.

-Notes:

-The instrument has not yet been considered by the Joint Committee on Statutory Instruments.

-31. ELECTRICITY
+25. ELECTRICITY

-Secretary Kwasi Kwarteng

 That the draft Warm Home Discount (England and Wales) Regulations 2022, which were laid before this House on 12 May, be approved.

-Notes

 The instrument has not yet been considered by the Joint Committee on Statutory Instruments.

-32. PUBLIC PROCUREMENT
+26. PUBLIC PROCUREMENT

 Mr Jacob Rees-Mogg

 That the draft Public Procurement (International Trade Agreements) (Amendment) Regulations 2022, which were laid before this House on 25 April in the last Session of Parliament, be approved.

-Notes:

 The instrument has not yet been considered by the Joint Committee on Statutory Instruments.

-33. NORTHERN IRELAND TROUBLES (LEGACY AND RECONCILIATION) BILL: SECOND READING 34.
-NORTHERN IRELAND TROUBLES (LEGACY AND RECONCILIATION) BILL: MONEY Lucy Frazer That, for the purposes of any Act resulting from the Northern Ireland Troubles (Legacy and Reconciliation) Bill, it is expedient to authorise: - (1) the payment out of money provided by Parliament of: - (a) any expenditure incurred under or by virtue of the Act by the Secretary of State or any other public authority, and - (b) any increase attributable to the Act in the sums payable under any other Act out of money so provided, and - (2) the payment of sums into the Consolidated Fund.
-Notes Queen's Recommendation signified.
+27. ANIMALS

+That the draft Animal Welfare (Miscellaneous Amendments) Regulations 2022, which were laid before this House on 19 May, be approved.

+The instrument has not yet been considered by the Joint Committee on Statutory Instruments.

+28. HEALTH AND PERSONAL SOCIAL SERVICES

+Secretary Brandon Lewis

+That the Abortion (Northern Ireland) Regulations 2022 (SI, 2022, No. 554), a copy of which was laid before this House on 19 May, be approved.